 This recipe is from Neven Maguire's - Neven Cooks 2 (2003).
-It is well worth investing in a variety of spices to have in your larder.
+It is well worth having a variety of spices to hand in your larder.
 It makes a recipe like this easy to rustle up quickly.
 Chillies can also be bought chopped and ready for use in the refrigerated area in the supermarket.
-I love such a recipe that appears to be a lot of effort,but like with many recipes, if you have a well stocked larder press producing a delicious meal is easy.
-I normally use coconut milk in place of the fresh cream, add it straight after the chicken and allow the dish to simmer for 20 minutes!
-For a healthier option omit the cream.
+I love such a recipe that appears to be a lot of effort, but as with many recipes, if you have a well-stocked larder press producing a delicious meal is easy.
+I normally use coconut milk in place of the fresh cream in this recipe; add it straight after the chicken and allow the dish to simmer for 20 minutes.
+It's important that the coconut milk does not boil as it will result in the sauce 'splitting'.
+The cream/coconut milk can be omitted for a healthier yet still flavoursome option.
+This curry benefits from sitting in the fridge overnight to let all the delicious flavours infuse.

 Chicken Korma